Frequently Asked Questions

 Can your dogs track humans?

 Since my dogs are “scent-specific” tracking dogs they can track any type of scent put in front of them, whether they are human or animals.
 However, in my area, there are so many well trained and experienced human search and rescue dogs that work for many agencies, so I like to focus my efforts on lost pets, where I feel our efforts are most needed.
+To my knowledge I am the only person who has a tracking dog to look for lost pets in Northern and Central California.
+There are two ladies based in San Diego who can cover that area.

 What kinds of pets can your dogs track?